Conjugated materials research

 Department of Chemistry, IIT Bombay

-Thesis: Synthesis and Studies of porphyrine and boron-dipyrromethane base fluorecent system
+Thesis: Synthesis and Studies of Porphyrin and boron-dipyrromethene based fluorescent system

 Advisor: Prof. M Ravikanth